-- A student will be subject to involuntary administrative withdrawal from the university, or from university housing, if it is determined, by clear and convincing facts (See Informal Hearing), that the student is suffering from a mental disorder, including alcoholism, (see definitions, Deviations from established procedures) and, as a result of mental disorder: - engages, or threatens to engage, in behavior that poses a danger or causes physical harm to self or others, or - engages, or threatens to engage, in behavior which would cause significant property damage, or directly and substantially impede the lawful activities of others, or impairs the educational environment of the University. - These standards do not preclude removal from the University, or University housing, in accordance with provisions of the residence hall occupancy agreement, or other university rules or regulations.
+- 1. A student will be subject to involuntary administrative withdrawal from the university, or from university housing, if it is determined, by clear and convincing facts (See Informal Hearing), that the student is suffering from a mental disorder, including alcoholism, (see definitions, Deviations from established procedures) and, as a result of mental disorder: - a.
+The student engages, or threatens to engage, in behavior that poses a danger or causes physical harm to self or others. - b.
+The student engages, or threatens to engage, in behavior which would cause significant property damage, or directly and substantially impede the lawful activities of others, or impairs the educational environment of the University. - 2.
+These standards do not preclude removal from the University, or University housing, in accordance with provisions of the residence hall occupancy agreement, or other university rules or regulations.

-Referral For Evaluation
+Referral for Evaluation